-By day, I am an Analyst for the new US Airways, based in USAIT in Tempe, AZ.
+By day, I work for an airline in Tempe, AZ.
 Please note that this is a personal site and the views expressed

 here are not those of my employer.

-After 18 years of working on this website, I'm amazed how large it is and the number of turns my life has taken since then.
-I didn't expect to be back in Arizona, at my fifth (well fourth, maybe) airline at this point in my life.
+After 22 years of working on this website, I'm amazed how large it is and the number of turns my life has taken since then.
+I didn't expect to be back in Arizona, at my sixth airline at this point in my life.

 If you have anything you would like to contribute, feel free to Contact the Author.
 I do read all of my non-spam e-mail, even if I am unable to respond due to time commitments (which are more and more frequent these days).

 The first banner on this site was for the Smile High Club, which lasted from 1995 through 1998.
 PSA sold passes for $15 to Travel Agents, space-available.
 USAir ended the promotion after the full merger into the USAir system (1988.)

 Sources for the PSA Page: